Desmond Upton Patton

 Focus: Community violence and social media- focusing on the ways in which youth and young adults of color navigate violence in their communities and on social media platforms.

-Dr. Desmond Upton Patton is an assistant professor at the Columbia School of Social Work and a Faculty Affiliate of the Social Intervention Group (SIG) and the Data Science Institute.
-His research utilizes qualitative and computational data collection methods to examine how and why youth and gang violence, trauma, grief and identity are expressed on social media and the real world impact they have on well-being for low-income youth of color.
+Dr. Desmond Upton Patton is an associate professor at the Columbia School of Social Work and a Faculty Affiliate of the Social Intervention Group (SIG) and the Data Science Institute.
+He is the founding director of the SAFE Lab research initiative, which focuses on the way youth of color navigate violence on- and off-line.
+Dr. Patton’s research utilizes qualitative and computational data collection methods to examine how and why youth and gang violence, trauma, grief and identity are expressed on social media and the real world impact they have on well-being for low-income youth of color.

 His current research projects examine:

 - How gang involved youth conceptualize threats on social media

 - The extent to which social media shapes and facilitates youth and gang violence